Sinf-e-Aahan: Production

 Producers first announced the project on 29 June 2021 along with cast revelation.
 Ramsha Khan, Yumna Zaidi, Sajal Aly, Kubra Khan and Syra Yousuf were cast as the leads.
 The poster of the serial along with first teaser was released on 10 November 2021.
-During filming, the lead cast received military training and participated in physical training at PMA.
+During filming, the lead cast received military training and participated in physical training at Pakistan Military Academy.

 Soundtrack

 The soundtrack of the drama has been composed by Asim Azhar and has been sung by Azhar along with Zeb Bangash.
 The lyrics have been penned by Hassan Ali, Ahsan Talish and Asim Azhar.
 Azhar performed the OST of the series without any charges.

 Reception

 Sinf-e-Aahan was ranked by the media portals as one of the best TV series of 2022 season.
 Yumna Zaidi and Junaid Jamshed Niazi's pair was termed as one of the most loved on-screen couple of 2022.

 Something Haute noted, "Sinf e Aahan aims to feature women embracing their strengths.
 Every character's performance was on point and their story easily grips the audience.
 All the actors have a powerful screen presence, which makes the drama an absolute treat to watch."
 Images Dawn wrote, "The discipline, the physical exertion and the uniformity of everything is a complete shock to the girls.
 It results in moments which range from hilarious to emotional.
 This serial is an entire package appropriate for multi-generational viewing.

 Sinf-e-Aahan was dubbed in Azerbaijani and was broadcast in Azerbaijan.